DSharpPlus/DSharpPlus/README.md

 `UseSlashCommands` -> `UseSlashCommmandsAsync` which returns a dictionary.

 You'll have to foreach over it to register events.

+### Module Lifespans
+You can specify a module's lifespan by applying the `SlashModuleLifespan` attribute on it.
+Modules are transient by default.

 # Issues and contributing
 If you find any issues or bugs, you should join the discord server and discuss it.
 If it's an actual bug, you can create an [issue](https://github.com/IDoEverything/DSharpPlus.SlashCommands/issues).
 If you would like to contribute or make changes, feel free to open a [pull request](https://github.com/IDoEverything/DSharpPlus.SlashCommands/pulls).